Below we have listed an overview of the FHA loan program.

 With FHA home loans, 100% of the co-signers income can be used no matter how much money the borrower makes.
 This also can help the borrower to achieve the maximum FHA loan limit depending on what county that they are purchasing.
 Each county has different FHA loan amount limits.
 By having a co-signer, this can help those borrowers that might have some income that they cannot properly document, knowing they can still make the higher mortgage payment.
 One thing to keep in mind is that co-signers debt is also used in this equation.
 If their debt is extremely high, the co-signer might not help the situation.

-We are always happy to answer your questions about the latest FHA home loan mortgage details and assist you with your FHA loan application pre approval.
-To fast track your request, please fill out the short information request form (located on the right side of your screen) Mobile phone users – please find the Info Request at the bottom of your page.
-Applicants can also call ph: 800-743-7556
+We are always happy to answer your questions about the latest FHA home loan mortgage details and assist you with your FHA loan application pre-approval.
+To fast track your request, please fill out the short information request form on this page or call ph: 800-743-7556

 We typically respond to all submitted Info Request forms within 15 min during regular business hours.

 See why FHA Mortgage Source is the nation’s leader for all Government home loans.